Opinion: The simple reason why so many adults can’t swim – KION546

 The next semester, my class, “Swimming for Adults Afraid in Water” appeared in the community circular.
 It was 1978.
 Six people came from as far as 50 miles away.

-A Gallup survey, published two years ago, found that across the globe, half of adults are afraid in water over their heads, and that’s just in pools.
-A third of American adults are afraid to even put their heads underwater and half are afraid of going into the deep end of the pool.
-Many of them will have had some sort of swimming instruction over the course of their lives.
-Yet, over a decades-long career teaching swimming, one thing has become abundantly clear to me: Learning swim strokes doesn’t make people safe in deep water.
+A Gallup survey published two years ago found that across the globe, half of adults are afraid in water over their heads, and that’s just in pools.
+A third of American adults are afraid to even put their heads underwater.

 If you’re an adult who doesn’t know how to swim, you may have asked yourself, “Why haven’t I been able to learn over the years?
 Is it me?”
 I’ve taught swimming to thousands like you who are afraid in water, and I can assure you — it’s not you.
 For most people who don’t succeed in learning to swim, it’s not for lack of trying.